Azure-Samples/azure-spring-apps-samples/managed-identity-mysql/README.md

-# Access MySQL with managed identity
+# Access Azure Database for MySQL with managed identity

-This sample shows how to access MySQL with managed identity in `Azure Spring Cloud`.
+This sample shows how to access Azure Database for MySQL with managed identity in `Azure Spring Cloud`.

 ## Prerequisite